kallom/GetClnDataProj/README.md

 The same steps are done with the subject and activity files (except the subsetting, which is not needed since these files only contain 1 column of data).
-Then the three resulting rowbound data frames are merged column-wise and this data frame is merged with the activity label data read from the activity_labels.txt file to create a column which contains activity names instead of numerical activity codes.
+Then the three resulting row-bound data frames are merged column-wise and this data frame is merged with the activity label data read from the activity_labels.txt file to create a column which contains activity names instead of numerical activity codes.